airbytehq/airbyte/docs/integrations/sources/metabase.md

 If you are hosting your own metabase instance, you can configure this session duration on your metabase server by setting the environment variable MAX_SESSION_AGE (value is in minutes).

+If the connector is supplied with only username and password, a session_token will be generated everytime an authenticated query is running, which might trigger security alerts on the user's metabase account.

 ## Changelog